Salaamun alaykum, dear readers!

 God wants the people to adhere to His commandments (doing Salat, Zakat, fasting, abstaining from alcohol and pork, etc.) due to fear of Him alone, not the fear of other people or fear of the government guns.

 Therefore, it is not the job of the government to limit exposure to sin or temptation.
-It is the responsibility of the person alone to maintain discipline.
+It is the responsibility of you alone to maintain self-discipline and protect yourself from temptations.

-If alcohol and pork were prevented everywhere in a country, where would be the test of devotion?
+If eating pork, for example, was outlawed everywhere in a country, where would be the test of devotion?
 Is this not interfering in God’s test?
-In a land where pork and alcohol are completely forbidden, for example, are people abstaining from pork and alcohol because they fear God, or they fear the guns of the government?
+In a land where pork is completely forbidden, are people abstaining from pork because they fear God, or they fear the guns of the government?

 God wants the people to be free to obey or disobey Him, follow the commandments or break them, worship Him or not, believe in Him or disbelieve in Him, drink or not.
 If you go in a country that says nobody can drink alcohol, now are the people abstaining from alcohol because they are following God’s commandment, or the law of the land?